hack-technicolor/hack-technicolor/docs/Recovery.md

 15. Re-open TFTPD64.

 16. If you get a firewall warning, allow access on both private **and public** networks.
-Please note the temporary network between your PC and device in BOOT-P mode will always be of public type by default.
+Please note the temporary network between your PC and device in BOOTP mode will always be of public type by default.

     - If you don't get any firewall warning and you don't remember if you have already allowed access for TFTP64 in past, please, check firewall settings to confirm it's allowed already or temporally disable firewall.